Trade Winds Mission and Business Forum: Europe/Eurasia

 Senior Commercial Officer @ U.S. Embassy Hungary

-Regional Commercial Officer @ U.S. Embassy France
+Senior Commercial Officer @ U.S. Embassy Ukraine

 John Simmons